By Paul Guilfoyle

 Particularly when score enters the picture.

-Some golfers can be playing beautifully until they realise they’re having a good round.
+Some golfers can be playing very well until they realise they’re having a good round.

 Then suddenly the mind races ahead.